-The intention of the Omega Mine Complex project is to reduce the generation of AMD in the north lobe of the Omega Mine Complex via injection of grout materials.
-This will also serve to minimize potential mine subsidence.
-Some residences and a
+The intention of the Omega Mine Complex project is to reduce the generation of AMD in the north

-Paper presented at the 1997 National Meeting of the American Society of Surface Mining and Reclamation, Austin, Texas, May 10 - 16, 1997.
+Paper presented at the 1998 National Meeting of the American Society of Surface Mining and Reclamation, St. Louis, Missouri, May 17-22, 1998.

-Thomas A. Gray is Manager of Special Projects, GAI Consultants, Inc., 570 Beatty Road, Monroeville, Pennsylvania, 15146; Terence C. Moran is Lead Engineer, GAI Consultants, Inc., 114 West Lee Street, Charleston, West Virginia 25302; David W. Broschart is District Engineer and Gregory A. Smith is Project Manager for the West Virginia Division of Environmental Protection, 105 South Railroad Street, Philippi, West Virginia 26416. primary state highway exist above the area to be grouted.
+Thomas A. Gray is Manager of Special Projects, GAI Consultants, Inc., 570 Beatty Road, Monroeville, Pennsylvania, 15146; Terence C. Moran is Lead Engineer, GAI Consultants, Inc., 114 West Lee Street, Charleston, West Virginia, 25302; David W. Broschart is District Engineer and Gregory A. Smith is Project Manager for the West Virginia Division of Environmental Protection, 105 South Railroad Street, Philippi, West Virginia 26416.